 SPECIES ADDITIONAL RULES/POSSESSION LIMIT COMMON CARP, SHAD No min. size.
 No daily limit.
 No possession limit.
-COMMON CARP may also be taken by spear or bow-and-arrow.
+COMMON CARP (no license required) may also be taken by spear or bow-and-arrow.
 SALMON (Anglers may not continue to fish for SALMON after the adult portion of the daily limit has been retained.)
 Possession limit - 2 daily limits in fresh form.
 An additional 40 pounds of SALMON may be possessed in frozen or processed form (see pages 10-11).
 ATLANTIC SALMON may be retained during any open TROUT or SALMON fishery.
 There is no size limit or daily limit for ATLANTIC SALMON.
 FORAGE FISH No min. size.
 Daily limit is 10 lbs. in the aggregate with HERRING, SARDINES, SANDLANCE, and ANCHOVIES.
 Possession limit - 1 daily limit in fresh form.
 Additional SMELT may be possessed in a frozen or processed form.
 All SMELT caught must be kept and count toward the daily limit.
 SMELT may be taken by dip net.
-Statewide CLOSURE of EULACHON (Columbia River smelt).
-WHITE STURGEON All areas except for Puget Sound Freshwater Tributaries Min. size 38" fork length.
+Statewide CLOSURE of EULACHON (Columbia River smelt) .
+EULACHON may not be retained unless authorized by emergency rule.
+Check for announcements in late December .
+WHITE STURGEON Columbia River from Bonneville Dam upstream to Priest Rapids Dam including tributaries, and Snake River upstream to Lower Granite Dam including tributaries.
+Min. size 38" fork length in waters downstream of The Dalles Dam, and min. size 43" fork length in waters upstream of The Dalles Dam.
 Max. size 54" fork length.
 Daily limit 1.
 Possession limit - 2 daily limits.
-Annual limit 5 STURGEON statewide per license year (April 1-March 31).
-Unless specifically noted in special rules open only during open game fish or SALMON seasons.
-Puget Sound Freshwater Tributaries Catch-and-release only during open game fish or SALMON seasons.
-Retention allowed only June 1 through June 30 and Sept.
-1 through Oct.
-15. Min. size 38" fork length.
-Max. size 54" fork length.
-Daily limit 1.
-Possession limit - 2 daily limits.
-Annual limit 5 STURGEON statewide per license year (April 1-March 31).
-GREEN STURGEON CLOSED
+Annual limit 2 STURGEON statewide per license year (April 1-March 31).
+Unless specifically noted in special rules, open only during open Game Fish or SALMON seasons.
+Please note rules on page 16.
+Columbia River from Bonneville Dam downstream, coastal, and Puget Sound waters including their tributaries.
+Catch-and-release ONLY.
+Open only during open Game Fish or SALMON seasons unless specifically noted in special rules.
+Please note rules on page 16.